khaledwaleedsamir/IoT-Device-Communication/README.md

 In this repo applications for TCP unicast and UDP multicast are provided.
 Yocto is used to build the Linux OS image to run on both QEMU and the raspberry pi and the files include the yocto recipes needed to create the images.

 Cmake is used for automating the building of the project provided a CmakeLists.txt file for building the project and running on your local machine and there also separate CmakeLists.txt file specific to each application that is used when creating the yocto image.

+The `Unicast_TCP_server` for the raspberry pi includes HW modules for interfacing with the DHT11 temperature sensor and the GPIO pins.
+This is not added in the `Multicast_UDP_server` but it it can be added in a similar way.

 ## **🛠️ C++ Design Choices**
 The **Bridge design pattern** was chosen to decouple communication logic (`Channel`) from the socket implementation (`Socket`).